 In the airline’s perfect world, they would love to see every seat occupied, but for the common customer, being on a half-empty plane is a blessing.
 Especially nowadays, with ever-shrinking leg space, any extra wiggle room is welcomed.
 And the carriers know this all too well.
 This is why those preferred and now even those plain old standard seats located near the front of the plane are priced to increase revenue via pre-flight selection fees.

 Finding that empty row to lie across might seem like a pipe dream, but there are ways to see how big the load factor is and where the empty seats are on your upcoming flights.
 Hint: usually at the back of the airplane.

 If a flight is sold out, no matter how many tricks you have up your sleeve, it's likely a no go on that extra elbow room.
 But the following tips will help you view how open the seat map is on your airplane as well as give some strategies on how to score that elusive empty neighboring seat.

 What seems like a no-brainer, make sure you check up on your flight's seat map availability before departure.
 I'd recommend doing so multiple times, even up to a week in advance of the 24-hour check-in.
 While the planeload looked empty when you booked months ago, a lot could've happened.
 Not only might it now be full to the brim, but the carrier might've also switched the aircraft model on that route.
 The aisle seat you initially picked could’ve changed too, leaving you stuck somewhere in the middle.

-Not the most groundbreaking tactic but it's proved useful many of times, and you'll be amazed at the number of people who will just pick a seat and never re-check or wait until it gets assigned at the airport.
+Not the most groundbreaking tactic, but it's proved useful many times, and you'll be amazed at the number of people who will just pick a seat and never re-check or wait until it gets assigned at the airport.